IsaacG18/conversation-analysis/README.md

 - **Get help from ChatGPT**
 ![screenshot of GPT page](image-5.png)
   - start a chat with GPT by clicking on 'New ChatGPT' button from an analysis
-  - if you want to talk about messages in a certain time period, filter messages by Date/Time on content review page before starting a new chat
+  - if you want to talk about messages in a certain time period, filter messages by Date/Time on content review page before starting a new chat.
+Currently applied Date/Time filter is shown at the top right of the chat window.
   - 'Existing ChatGPT' shows the chat you already started with ChatGPT
   - there's a list of prompts on the right to make things easier
   - past chats are listed on the left hand side